AI-Leap/netflix_hidden_gems_prediction/README.md

 [Project Background]

 Netflix has a lot of quality movies and series with different genres under different categories.
-Netflixers have to search through Netflix to know which contents is better quality.
-That is uneasy and a bit time consuming.
+People on Netflix have to search through Netflix to know which content is of better quality.
+That is uneasy and a bit time-consuming.
 Hidden gem addresses such problem.
 The business idea behind this problem is to know which type of movie can get higher ranting and popular among viewers.

-In project, there will be 3 different business understanding for movie industries.
+In the project, there will be 3 different business understanding for movie industries.

-### 1. Which genre of movies or series are the most showed on Netflix from year 2015 to 2021.
+### 1. Which genre of movies or series is the most shown on Netflix from the year 2015 to 2021.

 ![genre_count](https://user-images.githubusercontent.com/20230956/120663427-03aeaf00-c4b0-11eb-8ae0-ef577350d1ac.png)